-Maurice “Hank” Greenberg, who led American International Group Inc. (AIG) for 38 years until his ouster amid state and federal accounting probes in 2005, will pay $15 million to settle U.S. claims he manipulated the insurer’s earnings.
+Maurice “Hank” Greenberg, who led American International Group Inc. (AIG:US) for 38 years until his ouster amid state and federal accounting probes in 2005, will pay $15 million to settle U.S. claims he manipulated the insurer’s earnings.

 Greenberg, 84, and former AIG Chief Financial Officer Howard Smith “directed several different accounting transactions to materially affect AIG’s reported financial results,” the Securities and Exchange Commission said in a lawsuit filed yesterday in federal court in Manhattan.
 Smith will pay $1.5 million to resolve the suit.

 “Corporate leaders cannot avoid the truth and consequences of their companies’ performance by using improper accounting gimmicks and signing off on distorted financial reports,” SEC Enforcement Director Robert Khuzami said in a statement.
 The accounting deals “presented a false financial picture and allowed AIG to claim success in meeting its performance goals.”